Sign up to our Newsletter

 Regardless of the particular constitutional laws or questions you want to learn more about, NYU guarantees students will find enthusiastic faculty and robust experiences to facilitate their pursuit of knowledge and inquiry.

-Stanford University is another law school giant that expectedly makes this list.
+Stanford Law School is another law school behemoth that makes this list.
 This school offers a constitutional law program that provides students with a deep understanding of the US Constitution and how it is applied to everyday life.

 To ensure students receive a unique legal education, Stanford has several academic programs and centers, policy lab practicums, student journals, and multiple student-run organizations.

-Most excitingly, this school offers a one-of-its-kind Supreme Court Litigation Clinic that has enabled Stanford students to participate in 260 Supreme Court cases to date!
-To have a chance of working on these revered cases, you’ll need an LSAT score of around 173 and a GPA of 3.92.
-Around 6.9% of students meet these standards.
+Most excitingly, this school offers a one-of-a-kind Supreme Court Litigation Clinic that has enabled Stanford students to participate in 260 Supreme Court cases to date!
+To have a chance of working on these revered cases, you’ll need an LSAT score of 174+ and a GPA of 3.94+.
+Around 8.85% of students get accepted to this school.

 UVA is another one of the best schools for constitutional law.
-It places emphasis on teaching students about the nation’s past US Constitution and its present constitution, so they can have a comprehensive understanding of the country’s legal landscape.
+It emphasizes teaching students about the nation’s past US Constitution and its present constitution, so they can have a comprehensive understanding of the country’s legal landscape.

 This school prides itself on its unparalleled courses, seminars, and clinics in this legal specialty.
-If this sounds like the right school for you, you’ll need to dedicate an adequate amount of time to your LSAT prep, as the median LSAT score of past applicants is 171.
+If this sounds like the right school for you, you’ll need to dedicate an adequate amount of time to your LSAT prep, as the median LSAT score of the 2024 first-year class was 172.

-Your GPA will also play a crucial role in the selection process and should be around 3.94 to maximize your chances of acceptance.
-UVA is highly competitive, with an acceptance rate of only 12.9%.
+Your GPA will also play a crucial role in the selection process and should be around 3.98 or higher to maximize your chances of acceptance.
+UVA is highly competitive, with an acceptance rate of only 13.9%.

-UC Berkeley accepts 13.7% of its applicants.
-This limited pool of candidates typically have GPAs of 3.83 and LSAT scores of 169.
-While these scores will require dedication and hard work to achieve, they will lead to substantial reward.
+UC Berkeley accepts 17.30% of its applicants.
+The 2024 first-year class had a median GPA of 3.87 and a median LSAT score of 170.
+While these scores will require dedication and hard work, they will lead to substantial rewards.

 UC Berkeley is at the forefront of high-quality legal education.
 This school offers a robust constitutional law program that examines the law, institutions, governments, norms, and decision-making processes that regulate the relationship between the government and its citizens.